Identification: Rank and Order Conditions

 Making the Equations Identified

 To estimate such a model, we need to make all the equations in the model identified.
 This means that we need to make them unique or give them a unique statistical form.
 To do this, we need to include other variables in the model that are specific to each equation.
-For instance, we can include the income or price of other commodities in the demand function.
+For instance, we can include the income or assets in the demand function.
 In the supply function, we can include variables like the price of factor inputs (such as wages) or weather conditions in the case of agricultural products.
-These variables will make the equations unique and enable us to identify the functions.
+Therefore, these variables will make the equations unique and enable us to identify the functions.

 For example, changes in income will shift the demand function, while the supply function will remain fairly stable.
 Therefore, we can identify the supply function with the help of the variable excluded from its equation (income variable in this case).
 Similarly, we can identify the demand function using the variables excluded from it, such as the weather conditions and factor prices which will shift the supply function and the demand function will remain stable.

-This is known as the paradox of identification because we identify a function with the help of variables that are excluded from it, but, included in other functions of the simultaneous equation model.
-Hence, we need to ensure that our model is identified before estimating it with any simultaneous equation techniques because under-identified or unidentified models do not give reliable results.
+This is known as the paradox of identification because we identify a function with the help of variables that are excluded from it, but, included in other equations of the simultaneous equation model.
+Hence, we need to ensure that our model is identified before estimating it with any simultaneous equation techniques.

 Rank and order conditions to determine identification